11 Mixing Tips for Panning Music with Intention

 You’d think this exercise would create a rather rigid, regimented stereo picture.
 But go ahead, try it, and tell me what you notice.
 I’ll bet you’ll hear a cleaner stereo image, one with less clutter and more vibrancy.
 Now, you can select which standouts, which quirky instruments in your mix, deserve the interstitial places, the 3 o’clocks and 5 o’clocks.
 They become soloists in the mix’s ensemble.

 If you haven’t tried it, you’ll find this exercise might teach you a lot about how to create space with minimal panning moves, allowing reverb or special instruments to occupy the space between the corners.
-As someone who routinely mixes both in the box and with analog gear, I can also tell you that an LCR approach to an ITB mix helps me achieve a feeling of width that I don’t otherwise when staying wholly digital.
+As someone who routinely mixes both in the box and with analog gear, I can also tell you that an LCR approach to an ITB mix helps me achieve a feeling of width that I don’t otherwise have when staying wholly digital.

 There is panning for symmetry, where every element feels balanced.
 A shaker in one location can counterbalance a 16th-note funk guitar part panned in the opposite direction, because the two complement each other.
 This is a balanced approach.